How to Weather a Recession

 - If you have an advisor, work with them to reassess your risk tolerance and better position yourself the next time around.

 - Hire an advisor if you don’t have one.
-An advisor who kept you from selling this year would’ve saved you one or two decades of their fee.
+An advisor who kept you from selling out of the market at the beginning of this year might have saved you ten plus years of fees.

 Did you suffer permanent capital loss?